HF7: Humanities Beyond the Academy

 Active since: 2020

 - Cornell University

-1) Host mini-residencies for prominent public humanists, with events/activities designed to bring together graduate students, faculty, administrators, alumni and public humanities practitioners in the CNY region.
+1) Host events/activities centered around the public humanities, diverse career paths for humanists, and/or graduate education reform; the events/activities are designed to bring together graduate students, faculty, administrators, alums and public humanities practitioners in the CNY region.

 2) Create a community of practice among administrators at doctorate-granting institutions whose role encompasses public engagement or diverse career preparation for humanities PhDs.

 3) Create a network among humanities PhD students at Syracuse University, the University of Rochester and Cornell University with an interest in publicly engaged work, public humanities, and non-academic career paths.

 4) Forge connections between these humanities PhD students and sympathetic faculty who can act as mentors and advocates (especially with a view to facilitating “safe space” conversations around diverse career pathways.

 Attendees reported that they found both events highly engaging, relevant and informative.
 The Corridor institutions now routinely share career-related opportunities and programming for graduate students whenever appropriate and feasible.
 One likely ripple effect is the involvement of panelist Dylan Ruediger in future efforts; he is especially active in the career-diversity-for-PhDs space and eager to collaborate.